 Your portfolio shows your creative talent, but your resume gets it opened.
 In design, standing out is expected—but standing out the wrong way can cost you the interview.
 Let's build a resume that's creative, professional, and lands in the 'yes' pile.
+If you aren't sure how to properly format your creative work and basic portfolio pieces, reviewing our design resume methodology will give you a major advantage.
+Once you are comfortable handling basic design projects independently, the entry-level graphic designer resume will be your next template.

-Crafting a Standout Graphic Designer Summary
+Building a Winning Graphic Designer Summary

 “Creative Design graduate with strong portfolio in branding, print, and digital design.
 Proficient in Adobe Creative Suite (Photoshop, Illustrator, InDesign) and Figma.
 Freelanced for 5 local businesses during school.”